 Celebrities Using Gestational Surrogacy

 A lot of celebrities have helped bring gestational surrogacy into the spotlight.
 They made the entire process even more “normal.”
-When famous people tell the world that they are growing their families using surrogacy, it increases the “normality” of this procedure in the society.
+When famous people tell the world that they are growing their families using surrogacy, it increases the “normality” of this procedure in society.
 In the past few years, the following celebrities have revealed that they would be adding a new member to their families via gestational surrogacy.
 In doing so, they helped make surrogacy more popular:

 Kanye West & Kim Kardashian